Neuropixels PXI#

 Each Neuropixels basestation contains one SMA connector for sync input.
 The behavior of these connectors is configured using the synchronization interface within the plugin editor:

-• The second drop-down menu allows you to configure the main sync SMA as INPUT or OUTPUT.
+The second drop-down menu allows you to configure the main sync SMA as INPUT or OUTPUT.
 In INPUT mode, an external digital input must be connected to the SMA.
-In OUTPUT mode, the master basestation will generate its own sync signal at 1 Hz or 10 Hz.
+In OUTPUT mode, the main basestation will generate its own sync signal at 1 Hz.

 Simulation mode#